lytecache/lytecache-cli/README.md

 lytecache (cache.db | ns: default)> exit
 ```

-Every command works identically whether you run it one-shot (as above, script-friendly) or type it at the REPL prompt -- the REPL is just a loop around the same command tree, sharing one already-open connection for the whole session instead of reopening the file per line.
-Command names are case-insensitive in the REPL (`GET`/`get` both work); Ctrl-C cancels the current line, Ctrl-D or `quit`/`exit` leaves.
+Every command works the same whether you run it one-shot, as above, or type it at the REPL prompt.
+The REPL is really just a loop around the same command tree, and it keeps one connection open for the whole session instead of reopening the file for every line.
+Command names are case-insensitive there too (`GET` and `get` both work), Ctrl-C cancels whatever you've typed so far without exiting, and Ctrl-D or `quit`/`exit` leaves.

 ## Commands